 Benefits of completing the SNA Course with CMIT

 - CMIT’s eLearning system is available 24×7 to facilitate different individual learner needs and lifestyles.
-This model appeals to groups normally excluded from participating in further education, e.g. those with busy lifestyle, those with disabilities, and those who live remotely from education centres.
+This model appeals to groups normally excluded from participating in further education, e.g. those with a busy lifestyle, those with disabilities, and those who live remotely from education centres.

 - Learners have direct unlimited access to the tutor (securely and privately) via a private messaging system for the duration of their course.